-In contrast, globally there are around 350 listed “pure play” infrastructure companies, listed in 16 different countries and with assets located all over the world.
-The combined market capitalisation of these stocks is approximately US$2.4 trillion, roughly double the size of Australia’s entire share market.
+In contrast, globally there are around 350 listed “pure play” infrastructure companies, listed in 17 different countries and with assets located all over the world.
+The combined market capitalisation of these stocks is approximately $5.7 trillion, roughly triple the size of Australia’s entire share market.

 Listed infrastructure: Australia versus World

 New infrastructure opportunities

 Australia’s infrastructure sector is mature and new opportunities to invest are limited.
 Offshore, the growth potential is much greater as the continuing privatisation trend is providing access to new infrastructure assets around the world.
 In the five years leading into the COVID pandemic, there were more than 50 infrastructure initial public offerings (IPOs), but none of those were in Australia.